joeselway/42-mouse-scroll/README.md

 A simple launch agent to set the ByHost preference for mouse scrolling to UNNATURAL 😱

+The script also sets the mouse cursor movement sensitivity.
+Please edit this with a value to your liking, either before running install.sh or directly in ~/Library/Scripts/setmousescroll.sh.

 There are two components:

-A script to go in ~/Library/Scripts/
+- A script to go in ~/Library/Scripts/

-A launch agent to go in ~/Library/LaunchAgents/
+- A launch agent to go in ~/Library/LaunchAgents/

 Because launchd is very picky about permissions, I have also included an install script.

 (Don't forget you might still need to chmod+x the install script)

+If you see the error "Load failed: 5: Input/output error" from install.sh, it just means your LaunchAgent is already loaded.